Follow These 6 Steps for Negotiating With Your Boss for More Vacation Time

 Let your boss ponder the wisdom of Joni Mitchell when you present your case for more vacation.

-“I didn’t have any intention of leaving, but I started fishing for other opportunities,” Basse says.
+“I didn’t have any intention of leaving, but I started fishing for other opportunities,” Basse said.
 “I looked elsewhere so I could see what others are making to know what I’m worth financially in the marketplace.”

 You’ve prepared your spreadsheet of accomplishments, you’ve figured out your position’s market value and you’ve found three competitors who pay a higher salary for your position.